apache/cloudberry-site/docs/sys-admin/high-availability/segment-mirroring-overview.md

 ---
-title: Overview of Segment Mirroring
+title: Segment Mirroring Overview
 ---

+# Segment Mirroring Overview

 When Apache Cloudberry High Availability is enabled, there are two types of segment instances: *primary* and *mirror*.
 Each primary segment has one corresponding mirror segment.
 A primary segment instance receives requests from the coordinator to make changes to the segment data and then replicates those changes to the corresponding mirror.
 If Apache Cloudberry detects that a primary segment has failed or become unavailable, it changes the role of its mirror segment to primary segment and the role of the unavailable primary segment to mirror segment.
 Transactions in progress when the failure occurred roll back and must be restarted.
 The administrator must then recover the mirror segment, allow the mirror to synchronize with the current primary segment, and then exchange the primary and mirror segments so they are in their preferred roles.